hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 Fixing these examples using the very old TensorflowLite version allows this code to run.
 [Rocksetta_TensorFlowLite.zip](Rocksetta_TensorFlowLite.zip)
 Download this version and install the zipped file in your arduino IDE and then the following examples should run.

-The github for it is at https://github.com/hpssjellis/RocksettaTinyML
+The github for it (or something similar) is at https://github.com/hpssjellis/RocksettaTinyML